 Please note that arrangements for special sessions are subject to staff availability and may be charged.

-For other times of the year, IT Services can provide an introductory lecture-style presentation to meet the needs of specific groups.
-The main aim is to make students aware of the facilities and opportunities available from IT services, and how they can find out more.
+IT Training can provide an introductory lecture-style presentation to meet the needs of specific groups.
+The main aim is to make students aware of the facilities and opportunities available from IT, and how they can find out more.

 Was this information of use to you?